JohnONeillGMIT/IrisProject2018/README.md

 Iris-versicolor|	1.326|	1	|1.8
 Iris-virginica|	2.026	|1.4|	2.5

+A As a first pass review of the data output one can make certain observations to prompt further rview

+Sepal: Average Lenget of the setosa is generlly smaller that versicolr and virginica, which are close in measure The oppisite applies o the Sepal Widths.
+In this case the data shows setosa to be signigicantly wider that both alternatives ... setosa petal shown to be "short and wide", while the other 2 are "long and narrow"

+Petals: The average length of setosa is significantly shorter at a maximum lenght of 1.9cm.
+In contrast the shortest of verisolcor and virginica are substantially longer that the setosa at 3cm and 4.5cm respectively.
+Also the width od the setosa species is heavily contrasted to its fellow Iris species.
+.... setosa id both substantially shorter and nawwower that V&V

+Producing Visualisations of the data measure further helps demonstate the gaps in relative size

 Based on the feature of the 4 variables, Fisher developed a Linear dicriminant model to distinguish the species from eachother.
 In "Linear Discriminant Analysis for Machine Learning"(1) By Jason Brownlee on April 6, 2016 in Machine Learning Algorithms (https://machinelearningmastery.com/linear-discriminant-analysis-for-machine-learning/) The (bold)Linear discriminant analysis (LDA) is seen as the preferred linear classification technique where you have more than two classes.
 Statistical data derived from available data is used to make predictions based on LDA equations based on certain assumptions.
 The statistical tools uses already known groups assignments "to assign objects to one group among a number of groups.(2)